 With the fall of the Berlin Wall and the reunification of Germany, Halle Neustadt was combined with the old town of Halle following a municipal election in May 1990.
 And, like other cities in former East Germany, the population declined considerably.
 In 2019, the population was half of what it used to be back in 1983.

-To make Halle Neustadt better for its citizens, the city had a lot of impressive works of art spread around it.
-Tucked between the buildings, behind train stations, and along the walkways and parks, colourful murals and statues are everywhere.
+To make Halle Neustadt better for its citizens, the city had many impressive works of art spread around it.
+Tucked between the buildings, behind train stations, and along the walkways and parks, colorful murals and statues are everywhere.

 Karl Marx Mural by Josep Renau

-Among all of them, our favourite is easily the one with Karl Marx created in 1974 by Josep Renau, a Spanish artist from Valencia who moved to East Germany escaping persecution in Franco’s dictatorship.
-Called “Unity of the working class and the founding of the GDR“, this colourful mural presents Karl Marx in a lionlike way in orange, red, and yellow shades.
+Among all of them, our favorite is easily the one with Karl Marx, created in 1974 by Josep Renau, a Spanish artist from Valencia who moved to East Germany escaping persecution in Franco’s dictatorship.
+Called “Unity of the working class and the Founding of the GDR”, this colorful mural presents Karl Marx in a lionlike way in orange, red, and yellow shades.

 Another mural by the same artist is called “The man-controlled forces of nature and technology” on its left side.
 At the bottom of this massive socialist mural, you can see workers and miners powering an explosion of industrial force that culminates with the development of technology and science, as can be seen in the colourful representation of the stars on the top of it.
 This is one of the most beautiful representations of the modern socialist society that we have seen.